FastGitORG/document/en-gb/guide.md

 :::

 :::warning Note
-You will fail to push or to do other operations which need your authorisation after you turn FA2 on.
-(Whatever you use access token as your password) This is caused by the standardisation of GitHub.
+You will fail to push or to do other operations which need your authorisation after you turn FA2 on unless using [access token](https://github.com/settings/tokens) as your password.
 :::

 :::warning Note